 For most of the history of televised media, comedy and news were not so tightly woven that a perfect adherence to factuality was a real concern.
 And the increased intersection of news and comedy has led to mixed feelings, mostly related to the fact that, until recently, when late night comedy and the news did intersect, it was overtly trivial.
-The closest thing America had then to what it has now was Saturday Night Live’s Weekend Update, which was simply comedians reading headlines and providing either puns or comedically deliberate misinterpretations.
+For years, the closest thing America had to what it has now was Saturday Night Live’s Weekend Update, which was simply comedians reading headlines and providing either puns or comedically deliberate misinterpretations.
 The idea that anybody could gain any practical and informative news from late night comedy shows was laughable in itself.

 But now, regardless of whether or not you draw your information directly from late night comedy shows, it is absolutely one of the channels of information that makes the most lasting impression.
 How often have you heard or even personally said something along the lines of “Did you see John Oliver’s bit about such-and-such?
 It was so good.
 I don’t remember how it goes, but it’s great.”
 Statements like that speak to one of comedy’s most salient features: its direct appeal to emotions.
 Mixed with actual, well-researched information, that makes comedy one of the most lasting and enduring means of transmitting information.

-With the rise of The Daily Show, it became apparent that Americans had grown weary of standard news media.
+With the rise of The Daily Show, it became apparent that Americans had grown wary of standard news media.
 Then and now, the news had a tendency to be exceedingly dramatic and theatrical.
 Many outlets even appeal transparently to fear.
 Jon Stewart offered Americans the opportunity to take in the news without it leading to mini panic attacks, and in the atmosphere that immediately followed 9/11, it was comforting to be able to laugh at news.
 As Anthony Jeselnik has said, “No matter how terrible something is, if you can find a way to laugh at it, then things are going to be all right.”

 Adding to the confusion, Stewart and his team have always been eager to respond to criticism from other media outlets by underlining the unprofessional character of The Daily Show.
 After all, the show did begin by generally mocking the absurdity of political theater, especially as presented to us in the form of news.
 It wasn’t supposed to be a channel for the news.
 What people learned in the course of enjoying The Daily Show was practically incidental.